rahim-devtech-lab/Rahim-DevTech-Lab/README.md

 > _Every project is a journey of learning by doing — where Informatics, AI, and free tools come together to turn ideas into meaningful, real-world learning experiences._

 ---
+Portfolio and collection of Informatics projects, including Altara-World and WolfTech-ERP.

 ### 👋 About Me
 I’m **Rahim**, a Robotics & Coding Coach passionate about making learning hands-on and accessible.